KnowPulse-KnowledgeBase/WritingHelp-AvoidingPlagiarism/_episodes/04-Self-Plagiarism.md

 objectives:
 - "Avoid self-plagiarism in your writing."
 keypoints:
-- "It's essential to understand the definition of Self-plagiarism in your field of research."
+- "It's essential to understand the definition of self-plagiarism in your field of research."

 ---